needle-mirror/com.unity.localization/Documentation~/localization.md

 ## Custom Locales

 It is possible to create custom Locales by inheriting from the **Locale** class.
 For example, a custom Locale could be used to attach additional data specific to each Locale.
-The Localizarion system fully supports custom Locales and the **Locale Generator Window** can generate Locales using a Custom Locale class by selecting it from the **Base Class** field.
+The Localization system fully supports custom Locales and the **Locale Generator Window** can generate Locales using a Custom Locale class by selecting it from the **Base Class** field.

 ```
 namespace UnityEngine.Localization.Samples